BDC Hamburger Icon

 • Recycled paper: When considering eco-friendly packaging materials, anything made from recycled materials is beneficial for the environment and can decrease garbage.
 This is why recycled paper and cardboard are some of the top eco-friendly packaging materials to choose from.
 Almost any type of paper or cardboard can be recycled as packaging.

-• Mushroom: Mushroom packaging has become a popular trend for those seeking low-cost resources that can be used for packaging materials.
-This type of packaging is made from mushrooms (really!), so it’s a nontoxic and biodegradable material that can help with your goal of a better environment.
-The mushrooms are finely ground and make great durable packaging.
+• Mushroom: Mushroom packaging has become a popular trend for those seeking low-cost resources for packaging materials.
+This type of packaging is made from mushrooms, so it’s a nontoxic and biodegradable material that can help with your goal of a better environment.
+The mushrooms are ground finely and make great durable packaging.
 As a bonus, sharing that your packaging is biodegradable on your product label can help get consumers’ attention.

-• Cornstarch: Cornstarch is made from corn.
-This renewable resource is low cost and economical to produce.
+• Cornstarch: Cornstarch is made from corn, a renewable resource that is low cost and economical to produce.
 Furthermore, the ingredients used in cornstarch break down, making it biodegradable.
 Cornstarch can be used for various packaging options.

-• Organic fabric: Plastic bags have significantly impacted the environment, from filling landfills to harming wildlife.
-An excellent eco-friendly alternative is organic fabric, which can be used for reusable bags.
-There are several organic fabric options to choose from, such as recycled cotton.
-Even when thrown out, organic fabrics will biodegrade in approximately 100 days, as opposed to the 10,000 years it takes for plastic bags to biodegrade.
-People are also more likely to reuse fabric bags, so capitalize on their continued use by imprinting them with your brand image and contact information.
+• Organic fabric: An eco-friendly alternative to plastic bags is organic fabric, such as recycled cotton, used for reusable bags.
+Unlike plastic, organic fabrics biodegrade in about 100 days.
+Consumers are also more likely to reuse fabric bags, so capitalize on their continued use by imprinting them with your brand image and contact information.

 • Bamboo: Bamboo is a renewable resource that makes an excellent alternative to plastic or Styrofoam packaging.
-Bamboo is one of the most rapidly growing species of plants; it can grow 24 to 36 inches in 24 hours.
-It is sustainable, doesn’t need pesticides and chemicals to grow, and decomposes naturally.
-Bamboo has a wide variety of uses, including the manufacturing of dinnerware, such as plates and bowls; flooring; bed linens; and food boxes.
+It is one of the fastest-growing species of plants, growing 24 to 36 inches in 24 hours.
+Bamboo is sustainable, doesn’t need pesticides and chemicals to grow and decomposes naturally.
+It has a wide variety of uses, including the manufacturing of dinnerware (plates and bowls), flooring, bed linens and food boxes.

 author image